mili12321/diagnostics-dashboard/README.md

 ## 🔍 Performance Considerations

-This demo uses simple array sorting (`.sort()` on each update), which is sufficient for small or medium datasets.
+This project uses simple array sorting (`.sort()` on each update), which is sufficient for small or medium datasets.

 If scaling to a much larger dataset or handling high-frequency inserts in real time, I would: